Julusian/node-xencelabs-quick-keys/packages/node/README.md

 ## Linux

-On linux, the udev subsystem blocks access to the StreamDeck without some special configuration.
+On linux, the udev subsystem blocks access to the device without some special configuration.
 Save the following to `/etc/udev/rules.d/50-xencelabs.rules` and reload the rules with `sudo udevadm control --reload-rules`

 ```